MaibornWolff/database-performance-comparison/README.md

 ### Insert performance

 The table below shows the best results for the databases for a 3 node cluster and a resource limit of 8 cores and 10 GB memory per node.
 The exceptions are PostgreSQL, InfluxDB and TimescaleDB which were launched as only a single instance.
 Influx provides a clustered variant only with their Enterprise product and for TimescaleDB there is no official and automated way to create a cluster with a distributed hypertable.
 All tests were run with the newest available version of the databases at the time of testing and using the opensource or free versions.
+Inserts were done with 16 parallel workers, and each test was run 3 times with the result being the average of these runs.
+For each run the inserts per second was calculated as the number of inserts divided by the sumed up duration of the workers.

 | Database (Version tested)                   | Inserts/s  | Insert mode                          | Primary-key mode |
 |---------------------------------------------|------------|--------------------------------------|------------------|